ocarson1/portfolio-uiux/content/about-bio.md

 <br>

-I now travel along the intersection of my interests, trying to serve the public, build community, and apply my creativity in everything I do.
-Ask me about wrangling stylesheets, net art, and Fishmans.
+I now travel along the intersection of my interests, aspiring to serve the public, build community, and apply my creativity in everything I do.
+Ask me about wrangling stylesheets, internet art, or my most recent cooking adventure.

 <br>

 Last but not least, I am an artist.
 I am interested in the history of information networks, collage experimentation, and family histories in the American South, Bangkok, and Chicago.
-Both my art and design practices value transparency, resourcefulness, and care.
+I recently received the Roberta Joslin Award for innovation in my practice, and am always motivated to help people through thoughtful visual communication.

 <div class="spacer-50"></div>